alanpich/tvImagePlus/docs/usage.md

 alt | Alt text
-width | Minimal width of the thumbnail image height | Minimal height of the thumbnail image source.src | URL of the source image source.width | Width of the source image source.height | Height of the source image crop.width | Crop width of the thumbnail image
+width | Minimal width of the thumbnail image height | Minimal height of the thumbnail image source.src | Full path of the source image on the server (not a URL) source.width | Width of the source image source.height | Height of the source image crop.width | Crop width of the thumbnail image